cscodingallan/LogFileEventRecorder/README.md

 Pre-requisites:

-* JDK v1.8 or more recent must be pre-installed
-* Tested only on Oracle JDK
+* JDK v1.8 or more recent must be pre-installed (tested only on Oracle JDK)

 Steps: